astr0n8t/nixos-gitops/README.md

   };
 ```

-Note: keep in mind if your repo is private you need to give nix access to a GitHub access token

 ### Enabling Renovate flake.lock updates

-Another cool thing about this is that you can have mend renovate keep your systems up to date.
+Another thing with this setup is that you can have [Mend Renovate](https://www.mend.io/renovate/) keep your systems up to date.

 Enable the app on GitHub marketplace [here](https://github.com/marketplace/renovate) for your repository.